diegoperini/diegoperini.github.com/_posts/2014-11-25-id-rather-do-it-for-myself-part-1.md

 ---
 layout: post
-title: "I'd Rather Do It For Myself - Part 1"
+title: "I'd rather do it for myself - Part 1"
 description: "A series of post about what I plan to do during my adulthood and how I started"
 category: "Me"
 tags: ["TODO LIST of my life"]